Article

 Children’s hospital leaders face an urgent need to assess risk and determine next steps to protect their future.

-By Leonard Feld, MD, PhD, Christine Dalton
+By Christine Dalton

 While children’s hospitals have taken a financial blow during the COVID-19 pandemic, there were indications that many were struggling before it hit.
 Now, children’s hospital leaders face an urgent need to assess enterprise risk and determine next steps to protect their futures.